 In this post, though, we’re going to focus strictly on sound and video monitors, and how they impact sleep.

-Baby Monitors and Baby Sleep: The Good
+Baby Monitors and Baby Sleep:

 There is a distinct up-side to sound monitors (both the video and the non-video versions).
 A monitor is great to help you…well…monitor your baby’s crying.